Darna (2022 TV series): Critical response

 Ryan Oquiza of Rappler gave a positive review for the premiere of the series calling it "a gritty, modern retelling" that has the potential to even soar higher.
 Furthermore, he stated that the Darna series also presents an intriguing story of maturation that rewards injustice and penalizes heroism.
 Oquiza also praised the performances of Iza Calzado, Janella Salvador and Jane De Leon.
 He described Calzado as the one who stole the show stating that her portrayal as the "First Darna" possesses the gravitas of Angel Locsin and the bravado of Anjanette Abayari.
 Oquiza also credited the Darna series as one of the shows that will help usher a new golden age in Philippine television, saying: "There has never been a greater variety and vitality for local television since the pandemic started."

 Mike Diez from The Philippine Star also praised the series and gave compliments to the pacing of the story, how its origin was introduced and the performances of Iza Calzado, Jane de Leon and Joshua Garcia.
 He emphasized that Calzado gives the character weight and “exudes an aura of authority.”
 The Ravelo family said that ABS-CBN is the best platform for Darna, emphasizing the quality of their works and of all the options that they had, the network remains to be the best choice for the comic superheroine and the rights to 13 other comic characters created by Mars Ravelo.

 Manila Bulletin included two scenes from Mars Ravelo's Darna on their list of "'Trending stories in PH showbiz that made headlines in 2022' which includes 'Joshua Garcia and Janella Salvador’s kissing scene' that garnered more than 600,000 views on YouTube in less than 24 hours and 'Jane de Leon's transformation as Darna, calling it a "momentous scene", as well as praising her "performance, costume, and visual effects."
 The series also made rounds outside the country.
-A recent review by a viewer from Indonesia praised the show, emphasizing the acting prowess of the casts, its quality and said that he liked this version better (including Darna's warrior costume) than the last two TV adaptations from the rival network.
+A recent review by a viewer from Indonesia praised the show, emphasizing the acting prowess of the cast and the show's quality and said that he liked this version better (including Darna's warrior costume) than the last two TV adaptations from the rival network.
 Spiel Times ranked de Leon fourth on their list of 'Top 5 Best Darna Actresses of all time'.

-Experts review

 The Biodiversity Conservation Society of the Philippines applauded ABS-CBN's take on the snake-haired supervillainess, Valentina.
 It has said to have showcased different kinds of “snake morphospecies”, in which two of Valentina's snakes resembles the Philippine Pit Viper and the Samar Cobra.
 Further adding: “While we don’t entirely approve of the common association between snakes and villainy in stories, this new Valentina’s snake-do nicely mirrors the rich diversity of snakes (about 140 species) that we have in the country.”